The Fight for Relevance: Is Print Marketing Viable or Dead?

 Yet traditional advertising still holds a place in your strategy.
 A printed article in a high-quality publication earns a reader’s undivided attention.
 It also increases your brand’s perceived value in the eyes of that reader.

-You may never know how many people encountered your print ad or took an action after seeing it.
+You may never know how many people encountered your print ad or took action after seeing it.
 Yet print advertising continues to help businesses build brands and reach new audiences.
+Effective print tactics can influence consumer behavior by driving immediate purchase decisions, creating a sense of urgency, and stimulating demand.

 Your potential customers can discern a lot about your brand from the places where they see your ads.
 The materials you use in direct mail tell them a lot about you.